Ibnu-Afdel/top-foundations/next.md

 colors with low opacity so it pops up
 - add the ability view the border for both the whole container and individual divs
+- tab and drop for writing
+- can draw in mobiles too

+# for RPS

+- instead if buttons, i will use hand things
+- when winning, bright / bolder congratulations
+- if possible, play again button is must to play again
+- good mobile view